-The Board exercises ongoing oversight responsibility for setting and reporting on Sanlam's ethical values, principles of conducting ethical business practice, human and environmental rights considerations.
+During the period under review, the Board continued to exercise ongoing oversight responsibility for setting and guiding Sanlam's ethical values and the principles associated with conducting business in a responsible manner.
 This underpins Sanlam's overall business conduct and its continuous strive towards corporate citizenship.

-The Board has delegated the governance of ethics including the monitoring and implementation of Sanlam's activities against the Code of Ethical Conduct to the Social, Ethics and Sustainability committee and management.
-The key areas of focus during the reporting period are outlined in the Resilience Report and further disclosed in the Sanlam Corporate Governance Report.
-Given the Board being ultimately accountable for ensuring ethical business practices, the above-mentioned is in addition to the Social, Ethics and Sustainability committee reporting at every Board meeting on the activities and actions executed in line with its Board approved mandate and statutory obligations.
-This includes monitoring progress made on key focus areas identified over time.
+Even though the Board, as a collective, remains accountable for ethics across the Group, it delegated the governance of ethics, including the monitoring and implementation of Sanlam's activities against the Code of Ethical Conduct to the Social, Ethics and Sustainability committee.
+The key areas of focus during the reporting period are outlined in the Resilience Report and further disclosed in the Corporate Governance Report.
+In addition to the aforesaid, the Social, Ethics and Sustainability committee is required to report at every Board meeting on the activities and actions that were executed in line with its Board approved mandate and statutory obligations.
+This includes monitoring the progress made on key focus areas that are being identified over time.